MainfluxLabs/docs/docs/messaging.md

 ## Subtopics

-In order to use subtopics and give more meaning to your pub/sub channel, you can simply add any suffix to base `/channels/<channel_id>/senml/messages` or `/channels/<channel_id>/json/messages` topic.
+In order to use subtopics and give more meaning to your pub/sub channel, you can simply add any suffix to base `/channels/<channel_id>/messages` topic.

-Example subtopic publish/subscribe for bedroom temperature would be `channels/<channel_id>/senml/messages/bedroom/temperature`.
+Example subtopic publish/subscribe for bedroom temperature would be `channels/<channel_id>/messages/bedroom/temperature`.

 Subtopics are generic and multilevel.
 You can use almost any suffix with any depth.

 Topics with subtopics are propagated to NATS broker in the following format `channels.<channel_id>.<optional_subtopic>`.

-Our example topic `channels/<channel_id>/senml/messages/bedroom/temperature` will be translated to appropriate NATS topic `channels.<channel_id>.bedroom.temperature`.
+Our example topic `channels/<channel_id>/messages/bedroom/temperature` will be translated to appropriate NATS topic `channels.<channel_id>.bedroom.temperature`.

 You can use multilevel subtopics, that have multiple parts.
 These parts are separated by `.` or `/` separators.
 When you use combination of these two, have in mind that behind the scene, `/` separator will be replaced with `.`.